 In order to ensure our everyday classroom practice is as inclusive as possible, we welcome suggestions and recommendations from outside agencies, with whom we work closely.
 We are also readily available to parents to discuss any concern that they may have, even before a child starts school, as we believe in early identification so that the right support can be put in place.
 We have clear plans to support children and provide parents with details of these.
 We run a range of targeted interventions and support groups, which are closely monitored to ensure they are making an impact on a child’s learning and wellbeing, but believe that children are best supported by outstanding classroom practice and quality first teaching.

 Kent County Council set out the provision available across the county for children with SEND, called the “local offer”.
 Please click here to read more about the Local Offer.
 At Hildenborough CE Primary School, we adhere to Kent County Council's Mainstream Core Standards, which set out the duties of schools in meeting the needs of pupils with SEND.

-The SEN Team
+The SEND Team

 Our SEN Co-ordinator (SENCO) is Mrs Rachel Forward and she has the responsibility of co-ordinating special educational needs within the school.
-Whilst she is on maternity leave, Mrs Lynn Millis is carting as SENCO.

 The Information Advisory Service Kent (IASK) is an invaluable resource to parents.
 IASK support families of children with special needs or disabilities.
 They hope to empower young people and their parents to make informed choices about their education and communicate confidently their views.
 Information about how they may be able to help can be found on their website here, alongside some really helpful downloads about SEND across Kent.